Hook Lighthouse: History

 The existing tower dates from the 12th century, though tradition states that Dubhán, a missionary to the Wexford area, established a form of beacon as early as the 5th century.
 The headland is known in Irish as Rinn Dubháin, St. Dubhán's Head.
 However, the similar-sounding Irish word 'duán' means a fish hook, hence the English name.
 It is known locally as "the Hook."

 The tower was built by Strongbow's son-in-law William Marshall, Earl of Pembroke, who succeeded Strongbow as Lord of Leinster.
 Pembroke had established a port in the town of New Ross, approx. 30 km up river.
 In order for his new port to be successful and for ships to safely reach their destination, Pembroke had a 36m high tower built at the mouth of Waterford Harbour.
 The exact year of construction is not known, but Pembroke first came to the region in 1201 and the first map that shows the lighthouse serving its function is dated 1240, so construction must have taken place between these dates.

-The first custodians to the light were a small group of monks whose small monastery was situated on the peninsula.
+The first custodians of the light were a small group of monks whose small monastery was situated on the peninsula.
 The monks who lived at this monastery would have lit warning fires and beacons all through the years to warn sailors of the dangerous rocks on the peninsula.
-It was the monks who lived at this monastery in the 13th century that became the first light-keepers.
+It was the monks who lived at this monastery in the 13th century who became the first light-keepers.
 They are also thought to have helped in the construction of the tower.

 Hook Lighthouse is one of the most fascinating examples of medieval architecture in Ireland.
 The tower stands four stories high with walls up to 4m thick.
 The tower itself consists of three rib-vaulted chambers in the lower tier, while the upper, narrower section would have carried the warning beacon.
-These two tiers are connected with a mural (within the wall) stairway of 115 steps.
+These two tiers are connected by a mural (within the wall) stairway of 115 steps.
 The tower was constructed of local limestone and the original building survives intact.
 The first tier is 13m in diameter at the base and has three storeys, each with its original 13th-century stone fireplace.
-In the thickness of the wall there are a number of mural chambers, including two garderobes (toilets).
+In the thickness of the wall, there are a number of mural chambers, including two garderobes (toilets).
 The upper tier is 6m in diameter: originally it supported the beacon fire, which was later replaced by the lantern.